 Sleep, Rest, and Breathe

 I lump all three of these things together because fundamentally they are about disconnecting from your work and physical activities.
 Sleeping works for me in about 50% of cases when I’m trying to de-stress.
 On some days, I wake up still feeling anxious.
-On others, sleeping removes the worries of the previous night.
+On others, sleeping removes the worries from the previous night.
 Resting has similar effectiveness as sleeping.
 For example, I could play a video game for an hour and feel great afterwards.
-But more often than not, I feel upset because I just wasted precious time on something silly.
-Breathing, as in deep yoga-style breaths, also only helps every once in a while.
+But more often than not, I feel upset because I just wasted precious time on something “silly.”
+Breathing, as in deep yoga-style inhale/exhale patterns, also only helps every once in a while.
 Perhaps, I don’t put enough effort into it because it’s difficult for me to sit in one spot for several minutes focusing on breathing and doing nothing else.
-As they say: ADD is not the best companion in the world.
+ADD is not the best companion in the world :)

 For me, running and having the “brain dump” list are the most effective anxiety relievers.
 If I get into a good rhythm I can sometimes have a completely stress-free week.
 Those are the best weeks!

 At this point, I’m trying to treat anxiety as a mental game that I keep getting better at.
 It’s like I have groups of neurons in my brain that keep trying to give me a hard time generating cyclical thoughts.
 I have to come up with strategies and behaviors to tame and try to control those neurons.
 It’s kind of a fun game if you think about it.